 As a not-for-profit organization, ISG is overseen by a Board of Trustees.
 These dedicated stakeholders hold honorary positions on the Board and work closely with me to secure the long-term direction of the school.
 A major focus in the next two years will be the building of the new campus.
 Named “Inspiring the Future,” this building campaign will see the construction of purpose-built, state-of-the-art schools and facilities, and is already generating much excitement and anticipation.

-Our six ISG schools provide a first-class, coeducational education to our family of international stakeholders.
+Our five ISG schools provide a first-class, coeducational education to our family of international stakeholders.
 We are privileged to be hosted here in KSA and are thankful to our colleagues within the supportive Saudi network who work closely with us to help make our schools run as smoothly as possible.

 If you are considering ISG for your child or children, we invite you to come and visit us, or contact us.
 If you are new, I extend a warm welcome to you.
 If you are established friends of ISG, thank you for your invaluable support as we work together to provide the brightest of futures for the students of ISG.